Arundinaria

-Arundinaria is a genus of bamboo in the grass family the members of which are referred to generally as cane.
+Arundinaria is a genus of bamboo in the grass family, the members of which are referred to generally as cane.
 Arundinaria is the only bamboo native to North America, with a native range from Maryland south to Florida and west to the southern Ohio Valley and Texas.

-Within this region Arundinaria canes are found from the Coastal Plain to medium elevations in the Appalachian Mountains.
+Within this region Arundinaria cane is found from the Coastal Plain to medium elevations in the Appalachian Mountains.

-Prior to the European colonization of the Americas, cane was an important resource for indigenous peoples of the Americas.
+Prior to the European colonization of the Americas, cane was an important resource for Indigenous peoples of the Americas.
 Early European explorers in the U.S. described vast monotypic stands of Arundinaria that were common in river lowlands and covered hundreds of thousands of hectares.
 In the modern era, Arundinaria canebrakes are small and isolated, but there has been interest in restoring them due to the cultural and ecological importance of the plant.
 Canebrakes provided land for crops, habitat for wild game, and year-round forage for livestock.
 The cane itself was used for construction, weapons, jewelry, medicines, fuel, and food.
 Canebrakes declined significantly after colonization due to clearing, farming and fire suppression.

 Description

 Arundinaria species have running rhizomes and have slender, woody culms that reach heights from 0.5 to 8 m.
 Arundinaria produce seeds only rarely and usually reproduce vegetatively, forming large clonal genets.
 When seed production does occur, the colony usually dies afterwards, possibly because the dense thickets of a mature canebrake would otherwise prevent seedling establishment.
 Only two flowering events are known for A. appalachiana.
-A colony of cane will expand rapidly using asexual reproduction following disturbances, particularly fire, which triggers new shoots to immediately sprout from the underground rhizomes after the aboveground part of the plant has burned.
+A colony of cane will expand rapidly using asexual reproduction following disturbances, particularly fire, which triggers new shoots to immediately sprout from the underground rhizomes after the above-ground part of the plant has burned.
 These shoots grow quickly, up to 1.5 inches per day.
 Among the distinctive features of the canes is a fan-like cluster of leaves at the top of new stems called a topknot, so-called because of its resemblance to topknot hairstyles.

-Accepted species
+Taxonomy

+Species

-There are currently three recognized species of the genus Arundinaria accepted by the World Checklist of Selected Plant Families as of March 2016.
-For each species listed below, binomial name is followed by author citation.
+There are four species of Arundinaria accepted by the World Checklist of Vascular Plants (WCVP) as of January 2024, listed below.